baoduy-bui/bbduy/README.md

-# Duy BUI
+# About me !!!
+I am now a data analyst with more than 2 year experiences in E-com platforms.
 I have a strong passion for data analytics and business intelligence, translating data insights into strategic initiatives.

 Technical skills:
 • Programming: Python, SQL